senseix/thinksy_unity_plugin/README.md

 	return: false if answer is wrong, true if answer is correct.
 	example: line 308 in trigger.cs

-int coachSignUp (string email,string name,string password)
+int parentSignUp (string email,string name,string password)
-	This function can be used to sign up a new coach/parent account. "email" is the account ID of new user. "name" is name of parent/coach. "password" is password for this account.
+	This function can be used to sign up a new parent/parent account. "email" is the account ID of new user. "name" is name of parent/parent. "password" is password for this account.
 After an account gets created by this way, a session will be started.
 Profile informationi will be cached in player's device.
 	return: negative if failed, 0 for success.

-int coachLogin (string login,string password)
+int parentLogin (string login,string password)
 	Start a new session. "login" is the "email" address used when this account got created. "password" is password for this account.
-When new session started, user information will be cached, which can be cleaned up by calling function "coachLogout".
+When new session started, user information will be cached, which can be cleaned up by calling function "parentLogout".
 	return: negative for fail, 0 for success.

 int createPlayer (string playerName)
-	Create a new player which belongs to current coach account. "playerName" is name for this new player.
+	Create a new player which belongs to current parent account. "playerName" is name for this new player.
 	return: negative for fail, 0 for success.

 Queue getPlayer ()
-	Get the list of players belonging to current coach/parent account and put the into a Queue.
+	Get the list of players belonging to current parent/parent account and put the into a Queue.
 	return: null if fail, Queue object for success
-	example: line 235 in trigger.cs to generate a list of botton that represent available players for current coach/parent account.
+	example: line 235 in trigger.cs to generate a list of botton that represent available players for current parent/parent account.